epfl-sdf/openid_srv_hello_world/README.md

   <strong>Password</strong> for ubuntu: "le password habituel de la sdf"

-2. Install and start the server, login
+2. Install the server
  ```
  ./install.sh
  ```

-3. Setup
+3. Manual startup and configuration (don't try to launch the python script without moving to the folder where the script is otherwise it will fail)
   ```
 sudo service gluu-server-3.0.2 start
 sudo service gluu-server-3.0.2 login